lee-blake/CME-Commitment-to-Change/Documentation/Deployment.md

 </Files>
 </Directory>
 ```
 Avoid giving more permissions than are necessary!
 The above are sufficient.
+Also note that on Ubuntu `httpd.conf` is actually located at `/etc/apache2/apache2.conf`

 2. Start/restart Apache and navigate to `127.0.0.1` in `curl` or your web browser.
 The redirect to a login page should occur.
 If you are using a web browser, styling should be present; otherwise, test that static files are loading by visiting `127.0.0.1/static/styles.css`.